-Federal Minister for the Environment Sussan Ley, Threatened Species Commissioner Dr Sally Box and Federal Member for Barker Tony Pasin visited Monarto Zoo today to mark the announcement of a very successful year in cockatoo conservation.
+Federal Minister for the Environment Sussan Ley, Threatened Species Commissioner Dr Sally Box and Federal Member for Barker Tony Pasin visited Monarto Safari Park today to mark the announcement of a very successful year in cockatoo conservation.

 The South Eastern Red-tailed Black-Cockatoo is one of the ‘20 birds by 2020’ needing critical action under the Threatened Species Strategy.

 Zoos SA is proud to have successfully planted 32 hectares of vital habitat for the endangered species this season.

 As a conservation charity that exists to save species from extinction, we’re helping this iconic bird get back on its feet by working with local South Australian landholders to protect and revegetate vital feeding and nesting habitat.

 The Minister for the Environment Sussan Ley says partners are the key to successful recovery programs.

 “Working with key partners like Monarto Safari Park plays a critical role in our threatened species strategy and I applaud the progress they are making in a number of areas,” Sussan said.

 Zoos SA’s Conservation Manager, Dr Liberty Olds says these plantings will make a huge difference for the future of the species.